juicedata/juicefs-csi-driver/docs/CSI.md

   * PV unbound from PVC
     * PV deleted

 The file system is NOT destroyed when PV is deleted.
-The only way to delete it is using [JuiceFS console](https://juicefs.com/console/).

 ## Next in CSI spec v1.x

-There are some significant changes in [latest CSI spec](https://github.com/container-storage-interface/spec/blob/master/spec.md) comparing to v0.3.0.

 ### Deprecated